Running Combat

 Ground Transport – Vehicles of a non or light combat nature that roll across the ground.
 Ground transport is abbreviated as Ground.
 This vehicle type uses the Drive skill.

 Helicopter – Vehicles that use rotating blades to hover and fly in the sky.
 Helicopter is abbreviated as Copter.
 This vehicle type uses the Aviator skill.
+Helicopters are the least common vehicle type employed in the world thanks to the invention of valiers.

 Hover Transport – Vehicles of a non or light combat nature that are equipped with nolda drives that allow them hovering flight.
 Hover transport is abbreviated as Hover.
 This vehicle type uses the Drive skill.